yu-li/SPM_BP/README.md

 This is an implementation of the SPM-BP Optical Flow Estimator that correspondes to our paper published in ICCV 2015

-SPM-BP: Sped-up PatchMatch Belief Propagation for Continuous MRFs.
+"SPM-BP: Sped-up PatchMatch Belief Propagation for Continuous MRFs".
+Y. Li, D. Min, M. S. Brown, M. N. Do, J. Lu

 Project Website:
 [https://publish.illinois.edu/visual-modeling-and-analytics/efficient-inference-for-continuous-mrfs/]